strimzi/strimzi-kafka-operator/v1-api-conversion/README.md

       restartPolicy: OnFailure
 ```

-Make sure to update the namespace in the `ClusterRoleBinding` to match the namespace where you are deploying the Job.
+Update the namespace in the `ClusterRoleBinding` to match the namespace where you are deploying the `Job`.

-You can configure the command to in the `containers[].command` section.
+To change the API conversion command that the job runs, modify the `containers[].command` section in the `Job` resource.
-For example, to upgrade the CRDs, you can set it to:
+For example, to upgrade the CRDs, set the command as follows:

 ```yaml
           command: